Polestar 2 2020: specs, price and on-sale date

 The launch edition will also arrive with Pilot and Plus packages as standard: the former includes a suite of active driver aids – such as adaptive cruise control, blind-spot monitoring and lane-keeping assistance – while the latter brings with it a panoramic roof, a heated steering wheel and a Harmon Kardon sound system.
 Three years of routine servicing and maintenance are included, too, and buyers have a choice of six exterior colours and three interior schemes.

-Range, power and performance
+Range, battery, charging, power and performance

 The new four-door fastback will offer a range of around 310 miles courtesy of a 78kWh battery.
 The Tesla Model 3 rival features two electric motors, combining to deliver 402bhp, 660Nm of torque and four-wheel drive.